pkgw/wwt-documentation/README.md

 # Get Involved

 We would love your help in making our documentation better!
 Please read our contributing guide for more information.
-Please feel free to open an [issue](https://guides.github.com/features/issues/) or [send us an email](mailto:wwt@aas.org) with any questions.
+Please feel free to open an [issue](https://guides.github.com/features/issues/) (by clicking [view this project on github](https://github.com/WorldWideTelescope/wwt-documentation)) or [send us an email](mailto:wwt@aas.org) with any questions.

 ## Help Wanted